rgerum/saenopy/docs/material.rst

 Defining custom materials
 -------------------------

-To define a custom material, simply subclass the base class `:py:class:saeno.materials.Material` and define a stiffness function as a method.
+To define a custom material, simply subclass the base class `:py:class:saenopy.materials.Material` and define a stiffness function as a method.
 For the use in the relaxation and regularization mode, this function is automatically evaluated to create a look up table and integrated two times numerically to get the energy function.

 .. code-block:: python
     :linenos:

-    from saeno.materials import Material
+    from saenopy.materials import Material

     class QuadracticMaterial(Material):
         """